trozgonyi1/trozgonyi1/README.md

 **`Student | Programmer`**

 I am a junior student at the University of Notre Dame studying Computer Science and Mathematics.
 I have been interested in tech my whole life, and picked up coding early in high school.
-Coding has become a great passion of mine, and I look forward to pursuing a career in tech.
+Coding has become a great passion of mine, and I look forward to pursuing a career applying computer science principles to real world problems.
 I've found theres nothing more fullfilling than the poblem solving that this field provides, and I can't wait to find more problems as I study!
 ___
-### 📘 Recent Interests
+### 📘 Currently Im...
-`Quantum Computing`
+`Budapest Semesters in Mathematics`

-I have recently been exploring the field of quantum computing, throught the IBM Qiskit textbook and many other books.
-The most interesting aspect of this technology has been the mathematics; I've been enjoying the linear algebra aspect and quantum mechanics I have learned.
-I have earned the IBM Quantum Computing developer certification, and am looking forward to learning more.
+I am spending my Spring semester studying mathematics in Budapest, Hungary.
+This is a world renoun mathematics program taught by excellent Hungarian mathematicians in one of the most beautiful European cities.
+I am taking Real Function and Measures, Theory of Computing, Markov Chains and Dynamical Systems, Mathematics of Network Science, and Intermediate Hungarian Language.
+I am really enjoying this opportunity to more math during a single semester than I ever have.
 ___
 ### 🧰 Languages and Tools